 If your key replacement affects multiple vaults, you must re-download the wallet configuration file for each vault.
 Store the file in a safe place like a password manager or password-protected cloud storage.

 Caution: Because you replaced your key, your vault has a new wallet configuration file.
 You should delete old config files or rename them to indicate they are old or retired.

 5. Register your new key with all affected vaults.

 Pick the correct guide if your new key is a Ledger or Coldcard.
-Trezor devices do not need to be registered with your vault.
+Trezors do not need to be registered with your vault.